If you want to know how to make your closet smell good you need to use these awesome tips and ideas pronto.

 Peel one orange and one lemon (or more if you need to).
 You could use lime or grapefruit too.

 Once dried cut them in smaller pieces and place inside the sachet or bag.
 If you want a stronger scent, sprinkle few drops of citrus essential oils on top of the peels before placing them on the bag.
-I have used a small plastic bag and made small holes with a needle.
+I have used a small plastic bag and made tiny holes with a needle.

 3. Closet Odor Absorber